eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 )
 val result = EudiWallet.createDocument(docType, hardwareBacked, attestationChallenge)
 when (result) {
-    is CreateIssuanceRequestResult.Failure -> {
+    is CreateDocumentResult.Failure -> {
         val error = result.throwable
         // handle error
     }

-    is CreateIssuanceRequestResult.Success -> {
+    is CreateDocumentResult.Success -> {
         val unsignedDocument = result.issuanceRequest
         val docType = unsignedDocument.docType
         // the device certificate that will be used in the signing of the document